-1. The degree of Master of Science may be conferred, Ordinance on payment of the proper fee and subject to the conditions laid down in paragraphs 2 and 3:-

-(a) Upon Bachelors of Science of the University who have graduated with Honours of not less than one year's standing and other Bachelors in any Faculty of not less than two years' standing;

-- (b) Upon Graduates of other Universities, who have been accepted by the Senate as candidates for the degree of M.Sc., and who have prosecuted approved research in the University for not less than two years; - (c)Upon persons whose qualifications have been accepted by the Senate in lieu of a degree, and who have prosecuted approved research in the University for a period of two years or more, as determined by the Senate in each case. - 2.
-Candidates for the degree of Master of Science shall in all cases prosecute research on a subject approved by the Board of the Faculties of Science and Technology, and shall thereafter present to the Senate a thesis embodying the results of their research.
-They shall also submit themselves to an examination if required. - 3.
-Candidates who are required under Article 1, § (b), (c) to prosecute research in the University for a period of two or more years may obtain permission from the Senate to spend one or more years in acquiring a competent knowledge of a new subject provided that the whole of the final year is devoted to post-graduate study and research.
+- I. The degree of Master of Science may be conferred, on payment of the proper fee and subject to the conditions laid down in paragraphs 2 and 3:- - (a) Upon Bachelors of Science of the University who have graduated with Honours of not less than one year's standing and other Bachelors in any Faculty of not less than two years' standing; - (b) Upon Graduates of other Universities, who have been accepted by the Senate as candidates for the degree of M.Sc., and who have prosecuted approved research in the University for not less than two years; - (c)Upon persons whose qualifications have been accepted by the Senate in lieu of a degree, and who have prosecuted approved research in the University for a period of two years or more, as determined by the Senate in each case. - (d)† Upon persons approved by the Senate who have been awarded, not less than two years before proceeding to the degree, a Diploma in Applied Science in the University, provided:- - (i) that the course of study in the subject for which the Diploma is awarded is in length and content comparable with that leading to an Ordinary degree in that subject and provided